kubernetes-study-guide/Kubernetes-Study-Guide/25_StorageClass/README.md

 standard-persist     k8s.io/minikube-hostpath   4s
 ```

-Now in our PVC yaml file, we need to specifically request for this storageclass, to avoid it from usng the default.
+Now in our PVC yaml file, we need to specifically request for this storageclass,`pvc.spec.storageClassName`, to avoid it from using the default.

 ```yaml